skedgo/fastgo-react-native/blog.md

 					"lng": 151.20699,
 					"timezone": "Australia/Sydney",
 					"title": "Sydney, NSW, Australia"
-				},...
+				},
+        {"...": "..."}
 			],
-			"modes": [<string>,...],
+			"modes": ["<string>", "..."],
 			"name": "AU_NSW_Sydney",
 			"polygon": "nwcvE_fno[owyR??mcjRnwyR?",
 			"timezone": "Australia/Sydney",
-			"urls": [<string>,...]
+			"urls": ["<string>", "..."]
-		}...
+		},
+    {"...": "..."}
 	]
 }
 ```

 Therefore, we get a JSON response with a hashcode value, which can be used in future requests to inform that we already have a cached version and that we only want the response if anything has changed.
 We also get the list of available modes with their data and the list of regions.
-Each region will have a list of cities in it, the list of modes (just the keys of the values in the global modes), a name, the polygon that is covered by that region, a default TimeZone and the list of base URLs we can use to get data of that region.
+Each region will have the list of main cities in it, the list of modes (just the keys of the values in the global modes), a name, the polygon that is covered by that region, a default TimeZone and the list of base URLs we can use to get data of that region.

-Having the base urls for our city is the first step, we need to get from the user, its current location, the selection of one or more of the available modes and a set of places of a given kind (we will assume a fixed list of places, since this is out of our scope).
+Having the base urls for our city is the first step, we then need to get from the user, its current location, the selection of one or more of the available modes and a set of places of a given kind (we will assume a fixed list of places, since this is out of our scope).
 Once we have all these, we are ready to move to the core of our application... routing.

 ## Routing

 We need to find which of the possible places is the faster for the user to get there.
-We will use `routing.json` endpoint to compute trips from the user current location to all the possible places, using the selected mode or modes of transport.
+We will use `routing.json` endpoint to compute trips from the user's current location to all the possible places, using the selected mode or modes of transport.
 In order to do so, we need to send in every request, the from location (current location) with each possible place as to location, including the selected mode.
+Therefore, we would call multiple times the following method, with the different to locations.

 ### Request